Armen-Jean-Andreasian/OSINT-Global-Offensive/README.md

 # Principle

 - The project strongly maintains `LOB` principle combined with `YAGNI`.
+- Also, this project violates the PEP on line length with beautiful one-line solutions
 - It may hurt your solid feelings of an over-engineered amateur developer.

+# Segregation

+As Django is MTV not MVC, and I like quality, MTVC will be used:

+- View: **(Presentation Layer)**
+  - Handles only GET method
+  - delegates to Controller: POST, PUT, PATCH, DELETE methods
+  - Returns HTML and receives data from front to send to Controller

+- Controller: **(Business Logic Layer)**
+- Handles only POST, PUT, PATCH, DELETE methods
+- Does the black ops, returns the result to View in ServiceResponse

+Full flow. view receives data and transfers to controller, it does the job, returns ServiceResponse to View which according to ServiceResponse's status decided what to render/redirect.